Unwell: Reception

 The song was the second most-played song in the United States in 2003 according to Billboard magazine.
 The music video was No. 1 on VH1's Top 40 Videos of 2003.
 In 2011, VH1 named the song as the 82nd best song of the 2000s.

 Music video

-Directed by Meiert Avis, the music video predominantly features lead singer Rob Thomas seeing various odd occurrences throughout, all the while singing along to the song.
+Directed by Meiert Avis, the music video predominantly features Thomas seeing various odd occurrences throughout, all the while singing along to the song.
 The other band members only appear in cameos, notably when Thomas boards a subway and they are seen in the background.
-The appearance of the other band mates is also altered like most of the video (their noses are rather large).
+The appearance of the other bandmates is also altered like most of the video (their noses are rather large).
 The other band members are also seen at the end of the video gathered in Thomas' room, and each takes their turn waving goodbye to the camera before Thomas does so as well at the end of the video.
 One of the reasons Thomas picked Avis to direct is because his concept for the video was the closest thing to an acid trip out of every other idea.